FinchSec logo

 Find the answers for the most frequently asked questions below

-Why do you recommend the AWUS036NHA and AWUS036ACM?
+Why do you recommend the AWUS036NHA, AWUS036ACM, and AWUS036AXM/AWUS036AXML?

-Either of these will give you the best experience during the labs.
+Any of these will give you the best experience during the labs.
 The last thing you want to do is wasting precious time fiddling with an adapter and its driver, trying to figure out why it doesn't work properly.

 Can I use a different WiFi adapter?